Assessor FAQ

 To have your manufactured home declared as real property, you are responsible for completing each step of the following process:

-- Have the county assessor verify that sales or use tax has been paid on your new manufactured home.
-If it has not been paid, you must pay the tax to the county assessor who will remit it to the State Tax Commission.
-A used manufactured home is not subject to Idaho’s sales or use tax.
+4. Have the county assessor verify that sales or use tax has been paid on your new manufactured home.
+If it has not been paid, you must pay the tax prior to your application being processed.

 The county assessor will send all of this information to the Idaho Transportation Department, which will cancel the title.
-A vehicle identification number (VIN) affidavit of inspection is required if an MSO, MCO, or out-of-state title is submitted.
-If the manufactured home dealer made an Idaho application for title, this application form may be substituted for the VIN inspection.
+A vehicle identification number (VIN) affidavit of inspection is required.

 Click Here to download Statement of Intent to Declare Manufactured Home Real Property w/instructions as printable PDF.